zjzshyq/zjzshyq.github.io/USL_final_paper.md

     print("cluster %d rec lst top10: " % k, rec_lst_top10)
 ```

-These 4 recommendation lists show that the groups clustered by people with different
+These 4 recommendation lists show that the groups clustered by people with different travelling
-travelling spot preferences have different shopping preferences.
-However, some products
+spot preferences have different shopping preferences.
+However, some products like whole_milk with
-like whole_milk are a favourite choice for most people no matter which clusters they are
+high bought frequency are a favourite choice for most people no matter which clusters they
-in.
-In clusters 1 and 2, most recommend products are the same, which suggests that these
+are in.
+In clusters 1 and 2, most recommend products are the same, which suggests that
-two clusters can be combined into one in this recommendation scenario.
+these two clusters can be combined into one in this recommendation scenario.
 ```
 cluster 0 rec lst top10:  ['whole_milk', 'other_vegetables', 'rolls_buns', 'yogurt', 'soda', 'root_vegetables', 'bottled_water', 'tropical_fruit', 'pastry', 'bottled_beer']
 cluster 1 rec lst top10:  ['whole_milk', 'other_vegetables', 'rolls_buns', 'yogurt', 'soda', 'root_vegetables', 'bottled_water', 'tropical_fruit', 'pip_fruit', 'citrus_fruit']